2025 SportsCar Grand Prix: Post-race

+BMW completed a 1–2 finish in the GTP class.

 The final results GTP allowed Campbell and Jaminet to extend their advantage in the GTP Drivers' Championship by 63 points over teammates Nasr and Tandy.
 As a result of winning the race, Cameron and Hyett took the lead of the LMP2 Drivers' Championship with 1682 points.
 The final results of GTD Pro kept García and Sims atop the GTD Pro Drivers' Championship.
 The final results of GTD allowed Ellis and ward to extend their advantage in the GTD Drivers' Championship to 112 points over Hawksworth and Thompson.
 Porsche Penske Motorsport, Corvette Racing by Pratt Miller Motorsports, and Winward Racing continued to top their respective Teams' Championships while AO Racing took the lead of the LMP2 Teams' Championship.
 Porsche, Chevrolet and Mercedes-AMG continued to their Manufacturers' Championship with 3 rounds remaining in the season.